LilDrippyMyFnf/MemeHoovy/README.md

 My (somewhat inactive) Youtube Channel: https://www.youtube.com/channel/UCMh09vutNZAA6y1ogPqq_9Q

+My discord: MemeHoovy#8234

+Note that if I do not respond either I:
+Didn't see or notice your message.
+Am asleep.
+Am away.
+And many other reasons I can't think of off of the top of my head.

 <!---
 MemeHoovy/MemeHoovy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.